what is shinrin yoku?

 Easy meandering amongst trees, mindful engagement with each unfolding moment, and the unshielded noticing of the natural world are key amongst the methods of Shinrin Yoku.
 This practice may also invite us to explore the uncharted reaches of our imaginations, and awaken us to our level of readiness for play, our willingness to not-know, our capacity for wonder and sincerity of heart.
 As the techniques of Shrinrin Yoku support us in our gradual opening to the forest, the forest opens back to us, welcomes us in, and gently engages with us in a way that restores our own natural healing capacities.

-So much science now supports what we all know intuitively to be true: we somehow just feel all-over better when we are outside.
+So much science now supports what we all know intuitively to be true: we just feel all-over better when we are outside.
 In Japan and increasingly around the world, mindful being in Nature is recognized as preventative medicine and complementary health care, with a long list of verified therapeutic effects including: stress reduction, immune system support, reduced blood pressure, improved cardiac function, relief from systemic inflammation, release from both depression and anxiety, as well as enhanced cognitive function and creativity.

-I am grateful to offer Shinrin Yoku in collaboration with the elements and wild ones on the traditional territories of the Lekwungen-speaking peoples, specifically the Songhees Nation and the Xwsepsum Nation whose relationship with the land endures.
+I am grateful to offer Shinrin Yoku in collaboration with the elemental and wild ones on the traditional territories of the Lekwungen-speaking peoples, specifically the Songhees Nation and the Xwsepsum Nation whose relationship with the land endures.

 The whole existence is celebrating.
 These trees are not serious, these birds are not serious.
 The rivers & the oceans are wild, and everywhere there is fun, everywhere there is joy and delight.